 Importantly next the licensor (the company selling the SaaS product) outlines that they maintain ownership of the underlying software.

-This is followed by an outline of what happens if the contract is terminated for any reason.
+The text then outlines the consequences if the contract is terminated for any reason.

 This license shall automatically terminate upon the expiration or termination of this Service Agreement, or if the Licensee breaches any of the terms and conditions of this Agreement.
 Upon termination, the Licensee shall immediately cease using the Software and return or destroy all copies of the Software and related documentation in its possession.